husarion/rosbot-mapping/README.md

 # rosbot-mapping

-Create a map of the unknow environment with ROSbot controlled in the LAN network or [over the Internet](https://husarion.com/manuals/rosbot/remote-access/).
+Create a map of the unknow environment with ROSbot 2 PRO or ROSbot 2R controlled in the LAN network or [over the Internet](https://husarion.com/manuals/rosbot/remote-access/).

-## Quick Start (real robot)

 ### PC